How to Pressure Wash a Deck

-Cleaners come in all shapes, claims, colors.
+Cleaners come in all shapes, claims and colors.
 Some are detergents, others are bleaches, and still others are chemical solutions designed to react with certain woods.
 There is no one clear answer as to what cleaner you should use.
 Whatever cleaner you do decide on, be sure to read the manufacturer’s directions carefully, and follow them to the letter.
 If you ARE going to use a pressure washer, remember that the job of the pressure washer is to remove the chemicals as well as the surface dirt.
 A pressure washer uses less water than a conventional hose and nozzle.
 Removing the residue of the cleaner is far easier with a pressure washer in that the cleaner is forced off the wood, and merely diluted.
 Allow the cleaner to do as much of the work as possible.

 A stiff bristle brush should be a part of your deck cleaning arsenal.
-The brush should be synthetic not natural bristle.
+The brush should be synthetic, not natural bristle.
 Many cleaning solutions will deteriorate natural bristle brushes.
 Also, you will find that a good synthetic bristle will give you many years of performance.
 The brush should be outfitted to a long handle.
 It should be capable of reaching all the places you need it to reach.
 Rarely will one brush work for all your needs, so if you need multiple brushes, by all means get them.
 The right tool for the job can make all the difference.

 “Feathering” is a technique that may help you mask the starts and stops of the sweep.
 With this technique you want to overlap the areas previously swept, making sure that the point where the nozzle is closest to the wood begins at the point where the sweep ended on the previous stroke.
-Always working with the grain or the length of the board, this technique requires more strokes and is slower but does an exceptional job.
+Always working with the grain or the length of the board, this technique requires more strokes and is slower, but it does an exceptional job.
 It also ensures that as much of the cleaner is removed/diluted as possible.
 Excess cleaner left on the deck surface can have long lasting and detrimental effects.
-Feather is the most efficient method for using a pressure washer on a deck surface.
+Feathering is the most efficient method for using a pressure washer on a deck surface.

 Corners can sometimes be a challenge for pressure washer operators.
 The water has no direct place to travel and often results in the face of the user.
 Jettison debris and chemicals can be harmful.
 Always wear appropriate bodily protection.
 When approaching a corner, engage the fan and bring it into the corner first, spraying the debris out.
 Try not to work yourself into a corner, always work out of a corner.
-In doing so you may find that you cross grain spray for a short time.
-This is fine as long and the distance is greater and pressure is lower on the cross grain than with the grain.
+In doing so, you may find that you cross grain spray for a short time.
+This is fine as long as the distance is greater and pressure is lower on the cross grain than with the grain.
 The best way to remember this is the letter “L.” Long sweep into the corner, and a short sweep out of the corner with the grain.